Fort Myers, Florida, USA travel guide

 Fort Myers, Florida, is a destination that truly rewards the curious traveler, especially those drawn to the echoes of history, the tranquility of nature, and the timeless allure of the beach.
 This isn't just another Florida beach town; it's a place where the legacies of American innovation, embodied by Thomas Edison and Henry Ford, are meticulously preserved, offering a fascinating glimpse into their winter lives and groundbreaking work.
 You'll wander through their meticulously restored estates, feeling the breeze off the Caloosahatchee River just as they did, imagining the conversations that shaped industries.
 It's a journey back in time, where the spirit of invention and relaxation intertwine, providing a rich historical foundation for your Fort Myers adventure.

 Beyond the historical estates, Fort Myers and its surrounding islands unveil a natural paradise, a haven for wildlife and a treasure trove for shell collectors.
 Sanibel Island, renowned globally for its 'Sanibel Stoop,' invites you to comb its shores for an astonishing array of seashells, a truly meditative and rewarding experience.
 But the natural wonders extend far beyond the beach; the Gulf Coast teems with life.
 Imagine spotting playful dolphins leaping through the waves, manatees gracefully gliding through estuaries, and a vibrant tapestry of birdlife in the J.N.
 "Ding" Darling National Wildlife Refuge.
-This is where you connect with the unspoiled beauty of Old Florida, a slower pace where nature dictates the rhythm of your day.
+Here, you'll discover the vibrant art scene and boutique shops of the downtown River District, where local culture thrives amidst historic architecture.

 Make It Yours

-Customize This 4-Day Fort Myers, Florida, USA Itinerary
+Plan Your 4-Day Fort Myers, Florida, USA Trip with Leif

 Leif will tailor this trip to your travel style, budget, and group — and build a complete day-by-day plan in under 60 seconds.